 Around 38 or 39 weeks of pregnancy, you are probably going to find yourself googling: “How do I naturally induce labor?”
 And my guess is that you are going to see primrose oil pills pop into the conversation.
 Let’s talk about this.
+Haven’t heard of them and wondering what the heck I’m talking about?
 Is there any evidence about primrose oil pills?
 Do they actually make labor start?
 And if so, how?
 Ok, here we go.

 What are primrose oil pills?